 Remember the old "Flintstones" cartoon where Fred stops his car by pressing his feet down to the ground?
 Though our braking method today is surprisingly similar (we put our feet down, and the car stops), it's also a bit more advanced -- thanks in part to an amazingly useful and underappreciated liquid we call "brake fluid."

-Nobody likes the brake and shake -- that is, when you hit the brakes and it feels like your steering wheel is about to wriggle free from the shaft.
-If this is happening to you and your ride, several things could explain that shimmy -- none of them good.
+Nobody likes the brake and shake — that is, when you hit the brakes, it feels like your steering wheel is about to wriggle free from the shaft.
+If you're experiencing this, you may want to check your rotors.

 If you like to change the brakes on your own car, you might want to have a brake puller handy.
 This is a device that pulls the drum away from the brake shoes and can be useful with older vehicles that have stuck drum brakes.
 Let's find out more.